Ritam333/Indian_Agriculture_EDA/README.md

 ## 📂 Project Structure

 ### **Data Source**
-The data for this project has been sourced from trusted public datasets (e.g., Kaggle, government portals).
+The data for this project has been sourced from trusted public datasets (from `Kaggle`).
 The dataset covers agricultural metrics like production, yield, and crop-specific data across various states of India.

 ### **Data Cleaning**
 Data cleaning and preprocessing steps included:
 - Handling missing values by either filling them contextually or dropping rows/columns.
-- Standardizing column names for consistency.
 - Removing duplicates and ensuring uniformity in state names and crop classifications.

 ### **Data Visualization**